AshokKumarChoppadandi/SparkExamples/SparkByKeyOperations/README.md

 # SPARK BY KEY OPERATIONS
 ---

-In this we'll cover 4 ByKey operations in Spark and all these transaformations operates on Key Value Pairs(PairRDD).
+In this we'll cover 4 ByKey operations in Spark and all these transformations operates on Key Value Pairs(PairRDD).

 	1. groupByKey		Lazy, Wide, Costly(Doesn't use combiner), Hash Partition
 	2. reduceByKey		Lazy, Wide, Optimized, Input & Output DataType should be same